• Skip to primary navigation

 Speech and Language Therapist (SLT) and a Clinical Behaviour Analyst (Board-Certified Behaviour Analyst (BCBA)).

-Maeve Lappin has worked as a Speech and Language Therapist (SLT) for over 20 years; both in the NHS and independent practice in Northern Ireland, Scotland and Australia.
+Maeve Lappin has worked as a Speech and Language Therapist (SLT) for over 20 years, both in the NHS and in independent practice in Northern Ireland, Scotland and Australia.
 Maeve’s clinical experience focused mainly on children presenting with a range of speech, language and communication needs in educational settings.
 As well as direct intervention, Maeve has over 20 years of experience delivering training to caregivers and education staff in speech, language and communication needs.
 For 17 years, Maeve Lappin worked as a Lecturer in Speech and Language Therapy at Ulster University, combining this with clinical work.
 Key teaching and learning areas encompassed neurodevelopmental disorders and stammering across the lifespan.

 View more courses by Maeve Lappin.